fpezcara/google_code_challenge/README.md

 ## Description

-Code challenge that consists of recreating Google's search engine
+Code challenge that consists of recreating Google's search engine.
+Look for a term in the search bar in the homepage

 ## Server side